joshduchamp/blinq/README.md

 # Blinq Apex Collection Library

-Blinq is library in apex loosely modeled after C#'s Linq library to be able to easily manipulate collections of sobject.
+Blinq is library in apex loosely modeled after C#'s Linq library to be able to easily manipulate collections of sobjects.

 A predominent part of apex is bulk processing collections of data.
-This can result in a lot of code around loops lists to build maps and sets.
+This can result in a lot of code around looping lists to build maps and sets.
 This library aims to make those operations easier and more readable.

 ## Installation